GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Visualization Interface

 \subsection{Animated Transitions and Text Guidance}

 Animated transitions are incorporated to guide user attention and enhance engagement (\ref{goal:engagement}) by ensuring smooth navigation between hierarchical levels of detail and gradually introducing changes to prevent cognitive overload.
 Following the \textit{congruence} and \textit{apprehension} principles of animated data transitions ~\cite{heer2007animated}, we group similar transitions and stage complex ones for clarity.
 For example, when the flowchart appears (\autoref{fig:matrix-view}.a to \autoref{fig:matrix-view}.b), the other layers first fade out while the input and output nodes maintain their opacity.
 The flowchart is then revealed step by step to connect the input and output nodes.
-The revealing order aligns with the computation order: neighbor aggregation, weight matrix application, bias addition, and activation function processing.
-This structured approach helps users follow intuitively ow data is transformed at each step.
+The revealing order aligns with the computation order: neighbor aggregation, weight multiplication, bias addition, and activation function processing.
+This structured approach helps users follow intuitively how data is transformed at each step.

-In addition, text hints (\eg, \textit{click here for more details}, \textit{hover on to reveal the computation}) are added to guide users navigate the interface, explaining which interactions are available.
-We also use flash animations to direct user attention to important areas, such as the \textit{Click to Predict} button on the landing page.
+In addition, text hints (\eg, \textit{click here for more details}, \textit{hover on to reveal the computation}) are added to guide users in navigating the interface, explaining which interactions are available.
+We also use flash animations to direct users' attention to important areas, such as the \textit{Click to Predict} button on the landing page.